Windmill Road Functional Plan

 Do you have a question about the Windmill Road Functional Plan?
 You can ask a question here.

-Please note, staff will aim to provide a response to your question within five business days of your submission.
+Staff will aim to provide a response to your question within five (5) business days of your submission.

-Note that your username and questions may be shown publicly.
-If you’d like to ask your question anonymously, please reach out to the project team by email.
+Please note that your screen name / username and questions may be shown publicly.
+If you’d like to ask your question anonymously, please reach out to the project team directly by email.